thecodeofdaniel/thecodeofdaniel.github.io/content/posts/recovering-delete-windows-boot-part/index.md

 # List the partitions within that disk
 list partitions

-# Select the parition we just created
+# Select the partition we just created
 select partition <number_on_screen>

 # View the assigned letters